 Sport & PE Provision

-Currently, 87% of our upper key stage 2 pupils can pass the national curriculum standard for swimming.
+Currently, 60% of our year 6 leavers pupils can pass the national curriculum standard for swimming 2022/23.

 This year, Years 3 and 4 will be going swimming, starting with Year 4 on Friday mornings until February when it will change to Year 3 pupils.